 Services that are covered for you What you must pay when you get these services In-Network Inpatient hospital care (continued) • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
 If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Coverage of lodging and transportation costs is a limited benefit.
 Call our Customer Service department for benefit rules and limitations.
+If you get inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
-Even if you stay in the hospital overnight, you might still be considered an "outpatient."
+Even if you stay in the bospital overnight, you might still be if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.